Frequently Asked Questions

 - Can I use my SBL account to buy securities?

-- What is the risk to a lender?
+- What are the risks to a lender?

-- Do I need to notify changes in my shareholding according to the requirement in the Companies Act if I am a substantial shareholder participating in securities lending program?
+- Do I need to notify changes in my shareholding according to the requirements in the Companies Act and Securities and Futures Act, if I am a substantial shareholder participating in securities lending?

 - What are the tax implications of securities lending?